Luxury Colonial Malaya

 Day 1: Fly to Kuala Lumpur.

-Day 2 Kuala Lumpur: On arrival you will be met and transferred to your hotel.
-At leisure for the rest of the day.
+Day 2 Kuala Lumpur: On arrival, transfer to your hotel and enjoy the rest of the day at leisure.

-Day 4 Kuala Lumpur/Cameron Highlands: Travel by road to the Cameron Highlands, a former weekend retreat for the British during colonial rule.
+Day 5 Kuala Lumpur/Cameron Highlands: Travel by road to the Cameron Highlands, a former weekend retreat during the British colonial rule.
 On arrival this afternoon enjoy a tour of BOH tea plantation owned by the Russell family (approx 133 miles/4 hours drive).

-Day 5 Cameron Highlands: Morning tour of Cameron Highlands with visits to a market, vegetable farm, flower gardens, tea plantation and Sampo Temple.
-The afternoon is at leisure to relax or, you could perhaps take high tea at Scottish Ye Old Smokehouse or play a round of golf (both additional expense).
+Day 6 Cameron Highlands: Morning tour of Cameron Highlands with visits to a market, vegetable farm, flower gardens, tea plantation and Sampo Temple.
+The afternoon is free to relax or, you could perhaps take high tea at Scottish Ye Old Smokehouse or play a round of golf (both additional expense).

-Accommodation: 5* Luxury The Majestic Hotel; 4* The Lakehouse, Cameron Highlands & 5* Luxury Eastern & Oriental Hotel, Penang.
+Accommodation: 5* Luxury The Majestic Hotel, Kuala Lumpur; 4* The Lakehouse, Cameron Highlands & 5* Luxury Eastern & Oriental Hotel, Penang.

 Tour price: The price shown is based on the best value travel dates in low season and includes international flights, transfers between the airport and your hotels, accommodation, services of an English speaking guide, sightseeing as stated and entrance fees.

-BOH tea plantation visited on day 4 is closed every Monday and Cameron Highlands can be busy at the weekend so a UK departure Sat-Mon is recommended.
+BOH tea plantation visited on day 5 is closed every Monday and Cameron Highlands can be busy at the weekend so a UK departure Wed-Sun is recommended.